bensh/caido-retirejs/README.md

 - Expand and collapse all findings.

 ## Findings
+RetireJS automcatically creates a Caido finding when the 'Live scanning' is enabled, or the check box for 'Auto create findings' is checked when running a Manual scan.
+Findings are de-duped and only appear once, per Reporter.
+The inbuilt filter reports these as separate filters to easily distingush how they were found.
 ![Created findings from plugin, manual and live](images/findings.png)
 ![Created findings from plugin, live only](images/live_findings.png)